Haichuan-Yang/Wesoft-research-group/content/event/example/index.md

 ---
-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
+abstract: >
+  The purpose of this study is to reduce the cost of renewable energy and increase energy production using the latest artificial intelligence optimization techniques.
 slides: null
 url_pdf: ""
 summary: An example event.
 title: Renewable Energy Engineering Optimization
-location: Wesoft Company Ltd., University of Toyama
+location: Wesoft Company Ltd. & University of Toyama
-date: 2030-06-01T13:00:00.000Z
+date: 2022-12-31T16:00:00.000Z
-date_end: 2030-06-01T15:00:00.000Z
+date_end: 2024-12-31T16:00:09.761Z
 all_day: false
 event: Wowchemy Conference
 event_url: https://example.org